 By default the OSC plugin will listen on ports starting from 7700, plus the QLC+ universe minus one.

 The output, instead, will use ports starting from 9000, plus the QLC+ universe minus one.

-'''

 For example:

-QLC+ Universe 1 --> OSC input port 7700, output port 9000
+QLC+ Universe 1 -> OSC input port 7700, output port 9000

-QLC+ Universe 2 --> OSC input port 7701, output port 9001
+QLC+ Universe 2 -> OSC input port 7701, output port 9001

-...

-QLC+ Universe 8 --> OSC input port 7707, output port 9007
+QLC+ Universe 8 -> OSC input port 7707, output port 9007

-'''
+When clicking on the configuration button, a small dialog will be displayed, showing the Universes Configuration panel.
 After a QLC+ universe is patched with an OSC input or output, an entry will be displayed in this list, allowing to manually configure the desired parameters to be used by the OSC plugin.